rmorshea/spectate/docs/source/usage/create-models.rst

 Because we know that the value within the ``Counter`` changes whenever ``increment`` or ``decrement`` is called these are the methods that we must observe in order to determine whether, and by how much it changes.
-Do do this we should add a :class:`~spectate.mvc.base.Control` to the ``Counter`` and pass in the names of the methods it should be tracking.
+Do do this we should add a :class:`~spectate.base.Control` to the ``Counter`` and pass in the names of the methods it should be tracking.

 .. code-block:: python